VISITING THE THEATER

 Can I buy tickets in person?
 When is the box office open?

-Box office opens 30 minutes before each performance.
+The box office usually opens 30 minutes before each performance, however this varies from production to production.
 If there are tickets still available, you can purchase them in person at that time.

 Is there a way to see shows at the Connelly for free?
 Do you use volunteer ushers?